General Transcriptionist Resume Example

 You want to show specific achievements, like maintaining 98% accuracy or transcribing over 1,000 reports monthly.
 This helps employers see your impact right away.

-I always include specialties-cardiology, oncology, or radiology, for example.
+I always include specialties-cardiology, oncology, or radiology, for example, just as you would highlight in a cover letter for a related role.
 This makes your experience stand out to hiring managers in those fields.

 I always list my highest level of education first, like an Associate’s or Bachelor’s degree.
 Over 60% of medical transcriptionists have formal postsecondary training in health information or transcription.